Quacox/American-Option-Pricing-and-Greek-Calculation/README.md

 This project aims to implement and compare different methods for pricing American options and Greeks Calculations using Python.
 Through this, I hope to deepen my understanding of options pricing and enhance my Python programming skills.
 Stay tuned for more updates and insights as I progress through this exciting challenge!

 ## Contact

-For any questions or further information, please feel free to reach out to me on linkedin : https://www.linkedin.com/in/maxime-le-floch-1ba66a1b1/ or by mail : maximebeguin02@gmail.com.
+For any questions or further information, please feel free to reach out to me on [LinkedIn :](https://www.linkedin.com/in/maxime-le-floch-1ba66a1b1/) or by mail : [Maxime Le Floch](mailto:maximebeguin02@gmail.com?subject=[GitHub]%20Source%20Han%20Sans) .

 ## Bibliography Use